 Another kind of outdoor cooking—barbecuing—has an even longer past.
 How long?
 Ask your kids how old they think this grill is, just from looking at the picture!
 (Hint: it’s ancient.)
 Introduce your kids to barbecue traditions from many countries, and try cooking up your own German grillfest—all you’ll need are sausages or veggies to grill, a nice summer day and friends.
 Or, this Japanese barbecue party can be adapted for an indoor or outdoor grill.
 Then, take your barbecuing to the next level and try our tutorial for throwing a barbecue-based block party!

 The oldest form of outdoor cooking is over a fire, and in your kids’ opinions it’s probably the best way to cook al fresco.
 We’ve got a great round-up of fireside recipes and how-to’s in this tutorial, including our reader-contributed bannock recipe (while you munch, read more about the Indigenous history of this dish.)
-If you’re shut out from fireside cooking by a fire-ban (or rain), take a trip to the South Pacific without leaving your kitchen, via food that’s traditionally prepared in an outdoor pit-oven: lap-lap is a Melanesian taro dish enjoyed in Fiji, with a pleasantly bland taste that gets punch from coconut milk drizzled over top.
+If you’re shut out from fireside cooking by a fire-ban (or rain), take a trip to the South Pacific without leaving your kitchen, via food that’s traditionally prepared in an outdoor pit-oven: lap-lap is a Melanesian taro dish, with a pleasantly bland taste that gets layers of flavour from coconut milk drizzled over top.

 Don’t forget to cool off with summery drinks - we've got lots of options in our kid-friendly beverage selection from around the world.
 Sliced fruit is also an easy way to have fun eating outdoors—try watermelon or mango, and let the grass take care of any drips.
 To finish up your outdoor feasting, enjoy everyone’s favourite backyard summer food: popsicles!